 공자 앞에서 문자 쓴다 (gongja apeseo munja sseunda)

 The meaning of this Korean Proverb is ‘Don’t try to teach a fish how to swim.’
-You can use this proverb to a person whose arrogant and try to be more expert to a more intellectual person.
+You can use this proverb to a person who is arrogant and tries to be more expert than a more intellectual person.

 다 된 밥에 재 뿌리지 마라 (da doen babe jae ppuriji mara)